bennadel/git-cheat-sheet/README.md

 ## I want to list the files that have been modified in the current working tree.

-By default, when you call `git diff`, you see all the content that has been modified in the current working tree.
+By default, when you call `git diff`, you see all of the content that has been modified in the current working tree (and not yet staged).
 However, you can use the `--stat` to simply list the files that have been modified:

 ```sh
 git diff --stat